acrawford73/odysee-download/README.md

 # odysee-download
 Odysee post grabber.

-From a list of Odysee URLs, this script grabs the title, thumbnail, and video of an Odysee video post.

-Encodes the video to preset configuration.
+From a list of Odysee URLs (urls.txt file), this script grabs the title, thumbnail, and video of an Odysee video post.
+It will then encode the video based on the preset configuration.

+Some Odysee accounts upload uncompressed video direct from their PC or mobile device.
+These files are really large so the encoding feature can reduce the file size on average by 75%.
+The encoding feature uses Handbrake to compress the video.

+The downloaded files are automatically renamed to the video title, with the published date added.

+Special characters are removed from the filenames.

 ## Install